justa-whitefox/NatureAndSurvive/GDD.md

 >
 > >	### terrain
 > >
-> >	* 1 main continent, named: Azure Continent, with the botton covered with tropical forest, the botton and mid border rounded by beachs, the center point when reside the only
+> >	* 1 main continent, named: Azure Continent, with the botton covered with tropical forest, the botton and mid border rounded by beachs, the center point is when reside the only
 > >     big city is a grass plain surrounded by rainforest, and the top of the continent gradualy swifting between taiga to snowy mountains.
-> >	* 1 small continent, named: Forbidden Continent, half of the continent is covered by taiga and the other half by snowy Mountains, with strong and fast creatures roaming
+> >	* 1 Island, named: Forbidden Island, half of the continent is covered by taiga and the other half by snowy Mountains, with strong and fast creatures roaming
 > >     around the hole continent.
 > >	* separated in chunks/tiles to improve performance
 > >	* GameMap: 419^2km(20.5km X 20.5km), 1 small continent, 1 small island.
-> >	* main continent: 126.31^2km || 10.88km X 11.61km, 1 main city, 4 villages,
+> >	* main continent: 126.31^2km || 10.88km X 11.61km, 1 main city, 2 villages and 2 underground villages,
 > >	* small island: 6.46^2km || 2.36km X 2.74km, no citys, no villages,
 > >	* Biomes: rainforest, tropical forest, taiga, mountains, snowy mountains, grass plains,
 > >	* Danger Zones: based on how far they are of the city,